 It’s often a matter of some structural deficiency or other proportional discrepancy, according to GrendsLori Kennels, a kennel specializing in breeding Great Pyrenees in Michigan.

 Over or under angulation, short backs, sway backs are a few examples.
-It can also sometimes be seen in dogs with congenital orthopedic problems, nutritional deficiencies, some type of injury or a neurological disorder (such as lack of proprioception), so it’s worthy to see a vet for a thorough assessment.
+It can also sometimes be seen in dogs with congenital orthopedic problems, nutritional deficiencies, some type of injury or a neurological disorder (such as lack of proprioception), so it’s worthy to see a vet if your dog is walking sideways or “crabbing” for a thorough assessment.